konsgrib/steamshop_control/README.md

 # Seamshop controll
-using Raspberry Pi as a host for sensots and API
+Using Raspberry Pi as a host for sensots and API
 - MAX6675K termocouple to measure chimney temperature
 - DS16b20 sendors to measure boiler temperature and water temperature in the heating system and in the heating batteries
 - HC-SR04 sensor to measure level of the pellets inside the pellet bunker